MikyGus/GodotAddonMenuSystem/README.md

 ![BasicTreeOfButtons](Documentation/Images/basic_tree_only_buttons.png)

 `MenySystem` uses these buttons to know when to transition by connecting to the buttons `Pressed` signals.
-The button may be any kind of button that derives from `BaseButton`. `TransitonButton`, se below, gives these buttons extra functionality.
+The button may be of any kind of button that derives from `BaseButton`. `TransitonButton`, se below, gives these buttons extra functionality.